My Go-To Genealogy Trick for Relatives Who “Disappear”

 A Criminal Reinvention: Edward Lee Copeland

 While researching my book The Solomon Gang: Outlaws by Any Name, I ran into this exact pattern with Edward Lee Copeland.
+He did not simply disappear.
+He had been involved in criminal activity in Colorado and had strong reasons to leave and start over.

 He listed: